Daphne Moon: Family

 Daphne grew up in a very large dysfunctional family.
 They are often the subject of her long-winded tales that sometimes leave the Cranes somewhat perplexed.
 Although they are frequently mentioned, the first time one of her family members appears on the show is in the season 7 episode "Dark Side of the Moon", in which Donny surprises Daphne with a visit from her brother, Simon (Anthony LaPaglia), not knowing that she dislikes him.
 (Her favorite brother, Stephen, never appears until the final episode, where he is played by Richard E. Grant).
 In "Something Borrowed, Someone Blue", Daphne's mother makes her first appearance, while her father only makes his debut in season 9.

 In the episode "An Affair to Forget", she mentions she had an ancestor who served on HMS Bounty who took Fletcher Christian's side in the mutiny.
 According to her, he made it to Pitcairn Island with a Tahitian wife and had several children.

 Five out of Daphne's eight brothers appear on the show; few of them maintain consistency with Daphne's Northern accent.
 LaPaglia, an Australian actor, adopted a Cockney accent playing Simon, while Robbie Coltrane, who is Scottish, played Daphne's brother Michael with a muddled Brummie (Birmingham) accent—which had a distinct Scottish lilt to it—explained away by Niles as being a result of his being dropped as a baby.
-The effect is completed by his speech's being virtually unintelligible.
+The effect is completed by his speech being virtually unintelligible.
 Richard E Grant played Stephen Moon with an indeterminate accent somewhere between Received Pronunciation and Cockney.
 Her brother Billy is implied to be gay, such as in the episode "Daphne's Room", in which Daphne says her brothers would "sneak into the bathroom and peek at me in the shower … except for me brother Billy, the ballroom dancer.
 He never peeked at me, though he did peek at me brother Nigel."
 When Daphne talks with her mom Gertrude about resuming her sex life with Niles after his heart surgery, Gertrude tells her to "use your feminine wiles – that's how your brother Billy landed Kevin."
 According to Daphne, Billy rejected the family's traditional fishing background by announcing that he "hated the smell of fish, and was going to teach ballroom dancing."
 Daphne also has an uncle, Jackie, who lives in San Francisco.

 Accent

 Writing for The Guardian, Lucy Mangan criticized Daphne's adopted Manchester accent as the show's only "weak link".

-Quizzed about the genesis of her unique accent on BBC Breakfast in May 2011, the actress explained: “They [the producers] wanted something a bit working class but they wanted something an American audience could understand.
-So it’s just a slight working class accent.”
-Pressed by host Bill Turnbull who politely suggested that many Mancs wouldn’t recognise the accent, she reluctantly agreed: “It’s not really right.”
+In an interview on BBC Breakfast in May 2011, Leeves said "they [the producers] wanted something a bit working class but they wanted something an American audience could understand.
+So it's just a slight working class accent", and that "it's not really right."